modmore/docs/en/01_Commerce/v1/Taxes.md

 Taxes in Commerce are usually handled automatically.
 For example the EUVat module will automatically apply the proper tax rate to an order.
-It's possible to create your own modules that handle tax rates.
+It's possible to create your own modules that handle tax rates too.

-Taxes are always handled with the following in mind.
-This is a fairly technical list of considerations.
+Taxes are always handled with the following in mind: (This is a fairly technical list of considerations)

 - Modules provide tax **rates**, not the actual calculation of how much tax is on an order.
 - Taxes are applied for each item in the cart individually.
 This is then summed up for the total tax on the order.